 Responsible Sourcing: Not conduct or commission animal testing of any of our products, including, without limitation, ingredients or formulations of such products, and not purchase from providers that do not comply with the same standard.

-Underage Labor: Not employ child labor.
-“Child” is defined as anyone under the age of 15 (or 14 where the law of the country permits), or under the minimum age of employment in the country, whichever is greater.
+Underage Labor: : Not employ child labor.
+“Child” is defined as anyone under the age of 15, or under the minimum age of employment in the country, whichever is older.

-Forced Labor: Not use any kind of forced or compulsory labor, including, without limitation, slave, prison, indentured, bonded, or trafficked labor.
+Forced Labor: Not use any kind of forced or compulsory labor, or any prison labor, including, without limitation, slave, indentured, bonded, or trafficked labor.

 Human Rights: Treat their employees with respect, compassion, and dignity, and not engage in any form of harassment or abuse, be it physical, sexual, psychological, or verbal.

-Working Hours: Respect the local legal limits on work hours, or if there are none, not exceed 60 hours per week at most except under extraordinary circumstances.
+Working Hours: : Comply with the local legal limits on work hours, or if there are none, not exceed 60 hours per week at the very most, except under extraordinary circumstances.
+Employees must have at least one day off per week.ces.
 Employees must have at least one day off per week.

 Wages and Benefits: Set wages and all other compensation, including overtime pay and any benefits, in compliance with all applicable laws.
 Employees must be paid at least the local minimum wage or the prevailing industry wage, whichever is higher.

-Discrimination: Not discriminate on the basis of race, color, creed, religion, sex, gender, gender identity, transgender, transitioning, gender expression, pregnancy, marital status, partnership status, domestic violence victim status, sexual orientation, age, national origin, alienage or citizenship status, veteran or military status, disability, medical condition, genetic information, caregiver status, unemployment status or any other characteristic prohibited by applicable laws.
+Discrimination: Not discriminate on the basis of race, color, creed, religion, gender, gender identity, pregnancy, marital status, partnership status, domestic violence victim status, sexual orientation, age, national origin, alienage or citizenship status, veteran or military status, disability, medical condition, genetic information, caregiver status, unemployment status or any other characteristic protected by applicable laws.

 Health and Safety: Uphold high standards for clean, safe, and healthy work environments for their employees, including any residential facilities, and maintain protections from exposure to hazardous conditions or materials.

-Environment: Demonstrate compliance with all applicable environmental laws, as well as a regard for preserving the environment.
+Environment: Comply with all applicable environmental laws and regulations, and demonstrate a regard for preserving the environment.

 Anti-corruption and Bribery: Comply with all applicable anti-bribery and corruption laws and regulations, including, without limitation, the USA Foreign Corrupt Practices Act and the UK Bribery Act, and prevent improper payments made to obtain or retain any business.

-Subcontracting: Ensure their subcontractors, including, without limitation, providers, comply with our Supplier Code of Conduct.
+Subcontracting: : Ensure their subcontractors comply with our Partner Code of Conduct.